 - 1. Make sure that the design has successfully completed the Place and Route step. - 2.
 Open SmartTime Maximum/Minimum Analysis view. - 3.
 Open Chip Planner. - 4.
 In the SmartTime Maximum Analysis view, right-click the instance Q[2] in the Timing Path Graph and choose Show in Chip Planner.
-With cross-probing, the Q[2] macro is selected in Chip Planner's Logical view and highlighted (white) in the Chip Canvas.
+With cross-probing, the Q[2] macro is selected in Chip Planner's Logical view (zoom in to see the selected item) and highlighted (white) in the Floorplanner View (zoom in to see the selected item).
 The Properties window in Chip Planner displays the properties of Q[2].